-- 14 nights accommodations, (double occupancy, in charming riads (small private villas with central courtyards), a comfortable Berber desert tent [1 night], and excellent modern hotel with swimming pool in Casablanca -2 nights)
+- 18 nights accommodations: double occupancy, in charming riads (small private villas with central courtyards), a comfortable Berber desert tent

-- All meals and non-alcoholic beverages–except 2 lunches* and 2 dinners, depending on cooking class participation.
+- All meals and non-alcoholic beverages with meals–except 2 lunches and 2 dinners on your own.

-- All ground transportation by private van with excellent, professional driver
+- All ground transportation by Mercedes SPRINTER private van with excellent, professional driver.

-- Bottled water in the van for road trips
+- Bottled water in the van at all times.

-- Two cooking classes with gourmet cuisine for your lunch!
+- Cooking class with gourmet cuisine for your lunch.

-- Beautiful custom photo book, created and sent a month or two after you get home.
+- Beautiful custom photo book, created and sent after you get home.

-Not included: Tips to guide and driver (we’ll suggest guidelines for this), personal items such as laundry; sites or activities not on the itinerary, between-meal snacks and bottled water when not in the van.
+Not included: Tips to guide and driver (we’ll suggest guidelines for this), four meals as listed on itinerary, personal items such as laundry, sites or activities not on the itinerary, between-meal snacks and bottled water.
+(Water included on van trips.)

-*If you don’t want to do the cooking classes, the lunch included during class time is on your own those two days, since class participants will eat what they create.
+If you don’t want to join the cooking classes, the lunches included are on your own that day, since class participants will eat what they create.
 Cooking classes are lots of fun, but optional; we hope everyone will join in!